Understanding the Difference Between SPM and ICM for Better Decisions

 Implementation Best Practices for SPM and ICM

 Implementing Sales Performance Management (SPM) and Incentive Compensation Management (ICM) systems requires careful planning.
-To ensure success, follow structured best practices.
+Follow structured best practices to ensure success.

-Begin with a thorough needs analysis.
-Understand your business processes and identify areas that need improvement.
+Start with a thorough needs analysis.
+Understand your business processes and identify areas for improvement.
 This groundwork helps tailor the system to your specific needs.

 Define clear goals and metrics for success.
 Establishing benchmarks allows you to measure the system’s impact.
 Regular evaluation helps refine the system for optimal performance.